-Whether long-term disability (LTD) benefits are taxable depends on: (1) who pays the premiums for the insurance policy and (2) whether you paid the premiums with pre- or post-tax dollars.
+Whether long-term disability (LTD) benefits are taxable, tax-free, or tax-deductible depends on (1) who pays the premiums for the insurance policy and (2) whether you paid the premiums with pre-tax dollars or post-tax dollars.
 Let’s examine how this works by examining some of the most common scenarios for LTD premium payments.

 Employer-Provided LTD Coverage